 If you end up choosing the off-bottom farming technique, we’ve got a business plan that’s specifically tailored for your needs.
 Check out the link below to estimate the cost of your new venture.Off Bottom Business Plan

-If you want to harvest your own oysters, you’ll need to find a good hatchery.
+If you want to grow and harvest your own oysters, you’ll need to find a oyster "seed".
 Oyster “seed” is oyster larvae that’s grown in a nursery in a specific way that allows it to become individual oysters, or “singles,” which are then used for off-bottom farmers.
-For on-bottom farmers, the larvae are actually spawned at the nursery.

-There are two commercial oyster hatcheries in Alabama.
+There are currently two commercial oyster seed suppliers in Alabama.
 Please contact them for seed availability and pricing.

 Murder Point Oyster Company